Jonathan Sánchez

-Jonathan Omar Sánchez (born November 19, 1982), nicknamed "The Kid" and "The Comeback Kid", is a Puerto Rican former professional baseball pitcher.
-He is one of only three Puerto Rican players to throw a no-hitter game in MLB, the others being John Candelaria in 1976 and Juanchi Nieves in 1987.
+Jonathan Omar Sánchez (born November 19, 1982), nicknamed "the Kid" and "the Comeback Kid", is a Puerto Rican former professional baseball pitcher.
+He is one of only three Puerto Rican players to throw a no-hitter game in MLB, the others being John Candelaria in 1976 and Juan Nieves in 1987.
 A left-handed starter, Sánchez's pitching repertoire consisted of a low-to-mid 90s mph fastball, a change-up, and a slurve in the 80s.

 After being drafted by the San Francisco Giants in 2004, Sánchez quickly worked his way through the Giants' minor league system.
 In 2006, he was called up to the major leagues and was used mostly in a long relief role.
 In 2007, he made the team out of spring training and was again used mostly in long relief, though he spent part of his season in the minors.
 In 2008, he made the Giants' starting rotation and remained in it for the entire year, except for a stint on the disabled list.

 Sánchez began 2009 as a starter but was moved to the bullpen during the season.
-On July 10, threw a no-hitter against the San Diego Padres, starting in place of an injured Randy Johnson.
+On July 10, he threw a no-hitter against the San Diego Padres, starting in place of an injured Randy Johnson.
 In 2010, Sánchez struck out 200 batters for the first time and was a member of the Giants team that won the World Series.
 In 2011 he married a Dominican model named Audris Rijo.
 He was traded to the Kansas City Royals in 2012, and traded again to the Colorado Rockies after he struggled in the first half of the season.
 He began 2013 with the Pittsburgh Pirates.

-High school and college
+Early life

 Sánchez attended Blanca Malaret High School in Sabana Grande, Puerto Rico.
 After graduating in 2000, Sánchez pitched for four seasons at Ohio Dominican University in Columbus, Ohio.
 While at the university, Sánchez threw four no-hitters and set school records for most strikeouts in a single game (sixteen), most strikeouts in a single season (105), most strikeouts in a career (311), and most shutouts in a career (ten).
 However, his final collegiate appearance was arguably his worst, as he was saddled with the loss in the Panthers' NAIA regional playoff defeat to Saint Vincent College, going five innings and allowing six runs on six hits.